tmbrbr/resume/README.md

 ## Professional Experience

 ### SAP SE *February 2019 - Present*
-* Research Expert (Architect) since January 2023, previously Senior Researcher
+* Research Expert (Architect) since January 2023, previously Senior Researcher.
-*
+* Industrial research into novel techniques for the detection of security and privacy vulnerabilities in web applications.
+* Security use-cases include the detection and prevention of injection vulnerabilties (XSS, CSRF, Request Hijacking) for interpreted languages (e.g. JavaScript, Java).
+* Privacy use-cases include automating GDPR compliance for legacy applications, and high-accuracy detection of browser fingerprinting.
+* Publication of results in top security conferences and transfer of prototypes into SAP.
+* Supervision of PhD and Master's Students.

 ### Intel Corporation *May 2014 - February 2019*
 * Designed and developed security software for next-generation automotive infotainment and software-defined cockpit platforms.